 Have a music schedule

-- Jingle – A jingle is played between songs, and is sound effects, music and jingle singers all wrapped into one.
+- Jingle – A jingle is played between songs, and is sound effects, music, and jingle singers all wrapped into one.
 Like a sweeper will have the name of your station or show and the domain name.

-Sweepers and Jingles are constant reminder to the listener about what and from where they are listening.
+Sweepers and Jingles are constant reminders to the listener about what and from where they are listening.
 Promo is what you are going to use to announce an upcoming program next or any other day.
 Repetition is the way we learn and memorize.

 Sell your station benefits, let listeners know why they should listen to your station, be very specific, for example, The favorite surfer’s station, giving you the tide report every 15 min.